 As you can see, the beginning of the process is more “right-brained,” and the final stages of the process are more “left-brained.”
 This may be why it’s so much easier for creative people to start working on something new, rather than finishing and selling what they are working on now.

-A key component in having the stamina to finish your project is how well you incubate along the way.
+A key component in learning how to write fast and having the stamina to finish your project is how well you incubate along the way.
 In addition to alternating your creative/critical thought processes, I recommend taking an incubation period between each step if possible.
 Even if it’s only for an hour or a day, purposefully resting between phases can help you keep your mojo strong.

-It may seem counterintuitive, but using a creative process with more steps, and building in more frequent rest periods, will actually help you write faster.
+It may seem counterintuitive, but using a creative process with more steps, and building in more frequent rest periods, will actually help you learn how to write fast.

 . . . . . . . .